ENGLISH

 Congress and the U. S. Department of Justice about the issue is

-inexplicable: if there had been child abuse of similar magnitude
+inexplicable: although there has been child abuse of substantial

-Department of Justice (DOJ) is going after suspected cases of
+Instead, the Department of Justice (DOJ) is going after

-internet child pornography: those responsible for this behavior
+suspected cases of internet child pornography: those responsible

-need to be investigated, but what and whom else is DOJ's
+for this behavior need to be investigated, but what and whom

-pursuing the known pedophiles in the country that are being
+isn't it pursuing the known pedophiles in the country that are

-shielded by their employers?
-Is the DOJ's pedophile
+being shielded by their employers?
+Is the DOJ's

-internet surveillance program merely a cover for widespread
+pedophile internet surveillance program merely a cover for

 I propose that a joint Congressional commission be established